 – Will Tang, Going Awesome Places

-I’ve traveled to all kinds of places in all kinds of climates with a 50 liter bag on my pack and a smaller carry-on/day pack for my laptop, passport, and any other essentials.
+I’ve traveled to all kinds of places in all kinds of climates with a 50-liter bag on my back and a smaller carry-on/day pack for my laptop, passport, and any other essentials.
 The lighter you pack, the easier it is to move, and sometimes the less you have to pay for check-in fees.
 In fact, given their size, I don’t even usually check my bags!

 Not only does learning a few phrases in the local language open doors, but it provides major insight into the people and the culture.
 Even if you totally botch the pronunciation, you will learn, and you’re guaranteed a good laugh.